Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-connector.md

 ## Limitations
 - Only repository metadata and markdown files are indexed.
 Other GitHub entities such as issues, pull requests, and comments aren't indexed.
 - Only markdown files up to 1 MB in size are supported.
 Larger files aren't indexed.
-- The GitHub Cloud Knowledge Graph Connector does not support access to internal repositories in GitHub.
+- The GitHub Cloud Knowledge Copilot connector does not support access to internal repositories in GitHub.

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.